Massachusetts fines Morgan Stanley over Facebook IPO

 A Morgan Stanley spokeswoman said on Monday the company is "pleased to have reached a settlement" and that it is "committed to robust compliance with both the letter and the spirit of all applicable regulations and laws."
 The company neither admitted nor denied any wrongdoing.

 Galvin, who has been aggressive in policing how research is distributed on Wall Street ever since investment banks reached a global settlement in 2003, said the bank violated that settlement.
-He fined Citigroup $2 million over similar charges in late October.
+He fined Citigroup $2 million (1 million pounds) over similar charges in late October.

 "The conduct at Morgan Stanley was more egregious," he said in an interview explaining the amount of the fine.
 "With it we will get their attention and begin to take steps in restoring some confidence for retail investors to invest."